upf-gti/CGFrameworkStudent/README.md

 ```

 ## Linux

-Install *cmake*, libraries and compilers using this command:
+1. Install *CMake*, libraries and compilers using these commands:
 ```console
 sudo apt install cmake
 sudo apt install build-essential sudo apt install -y libglu1-mesa-dev freeglut3-dev mesa-common-dev libgl1-mesa-dev
 ```

+#### Configure the project: <br>
-Once you have all required open a Linux Terminal, go to the project folder and do this steps:
+Open a Linux Terminal, go to the project folder, and run:
 ```console
 cd CGFrameworkStudent
 mkdir build && cd build
 cmake ..
 ```

-This will generate a Makefile inside the folder ``build/`` that you can use to compile framework.
+This will generate a Makefile inside the folder ``build/``.

 Use ``make`` to compile.
 You can speed-up compilation using more threads with ``-j(num threads)``, for example: ``make -j8``.

-Check also how to create your own repository [here](https://github.com/upf-gti/CGFrameworkStudent?tab=readme-ov-file#creating-your-own-repository).
-(Optional)
+Remember you can optionally [create your own repository](#creating-your-own-repository).

 ### Visual Studio Code (Linux)